mistermicheels/learning-notes/architecture-design/Deletes.md

 ### Dealing with references to missing objects

-If you don't have real foreign keys, it's pretty much impossible to guarantee that you will never have an objects pointing to a missing object
+If you don't have real foreign keys, it can be impossible to guarantee that you will never have any objects pointing to a missing object

 -   Could have had a race condition
 -   Deletion events could not have been processed yet